-Through discussions with local residents, community leaders, and Aboriginal groups we have learned that investment in skills development and longer-term education legacy programs are important to northern British Columbians.
+Through discussions with local residents, community leaders, and Indigenous groups we have learned that investment in skills development and longer-term education legacy programs are important to northern British Columbians.
 We’re committed to leaving a positive legacy long after Coastal GasLink is in the ground and natural gas begins to flow.
 Investing in education is an essential part of that legacy.
-That’s why we developed a plan with two components to invest in skills development and long-term education programs to support Aboriginal and local residents and trainees.
+That’s why we developed a plan with two components to invest in skills development and long-term education programs to support Indigenous and local residents and trainees.

 1. Pathway to Pipeline Readiness Program

 TC Energy’s Pathway to Pipeline Readiness Program in northern B.C. is focused on helping to build a skilled workforce and aims to grow workers’ transferable skills.
 We’ve invested in regional partnerships with existing skills training and education organizations to provide funding for program development, equipment purchases, classroom ‘seats’ for participants, and targeted bursaries for initiatives.

 - Prince George Nechako Aboriginal Education and Training Association (PGNAETA)

 The investment has helped to build essential skills in Indigenous communities and meet the demand for local, skilled labour in North-Central BC.
 Our investment has supported 48 students to upgrade their skills and prepare them for the workforce.
 Learn more.